How to write the best cover letter possible.

 DO proofread your letter several times.
 Spell check can't always catch "there" vs. "their" and may not notice that you typed "Rolling" instead of "Rollins."

 DO ask someone else to proofread your cover letter.
 It's always a good idea to have fresh eyes review your work to catch any small mistakes you may have missed.
-Don't forget, Career Services can help!
+Don't forget, Career & Life Planning can help!
 Drop off your cover letter in the office and pick it up the next day with plenty of tips and suggestions written in the margins.

 DO keep your cover letter brief.
 Busy employers do not want to read detailed, lengthy descriptions of your entire work history from age 12-present.
 Stick to the highlights and keep your cover letter on one page.